Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Introduction

-Our contributions are twofold: First, we present \emphalgname{}, an open and extensible approach which produces multimodal trajectory forecasts for multiple interacting agents of distinct semantic types from heterogeneous input data. \emphalgname{} is designed to be tightly integrated with downstream robotic modules such as motion planning, decision making, and control, with the ability to produce trajectories conditioned on future ego-agent plans.
-Second, we achieve new state-of-the-art results as \emphalgname{} outperforms an extensive selection of state-of-the-art deterministic and generative trajectory prediction methods on a variety of metrics and datasets.
-Additionally, we propose a new deterministic output generation scheme and evaluation metric for generative methods which use an explicit latent variable structure to capture multimodality.
+In this work we present \emphalgname{}, an open and extensible approach built upon the Trajectron \cite{IvanovicPavone2019} framework which produces dynamically-feasible trajectory forecasts from heterogeneous input data for multiple interacting agents of distinct semantic types.
+Our key contributions are twofold: First, we show how to effectively incorporate high-dimensional data through the lens of encoding semantic maps.
+Second, we propose a general method of incorporating dynamics constraints into learning-based methods for multi-agent trajectory forecasting. \emphalgname{} is designed to be tightly integrated with downstream robotic modules, with the ability to produce trajectories that are optionally conditioned on future ego-agent motion plans.
+We present experimental results on a variety of datasets, which collectively demonstrate that \emphalgname{} outperforms an extensive selection of state-of-the-art deterministic and generative trajectory prediction methods, in some cases achieving $60\%$ lower average prediction error.